 What happens to my current plan?

-The new pricing currently only applies to brand new users.
+The new pricing currently only applies to new and reactivated subscriptions.
 We will of course honor the existing plan commitments, so you will not have to change pricing (unless you want to) until your current contract with Lookback expires.
 When it does, we want this to be a smooth and positive experience for everyone.
-The first phase is to introduce this to new customers, and closely evaluate how that goes before deciding on a plan for transitioning existing customers.
+The first phase is to introduce this to new and reactivated customers, and closely evaluate how that goes before deciding on a plan for transitioning existing customers.

 Do I need to do anything?